-This manual contains important safety instructions that should be followed during the installation and maintenance of this unit.
+This manual contains important safety instructions that should be followed during the installation and maintenance of this Innovent custom air handler.
 Read this manual thoroughly before attempting to install or operate this unit.

 Only properly trained and qualified personnel should move, install or service this equipment.